AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/13_promises.md

   // Error: oooops error
 ```

-`Promise.race()` on the other hand returns a promise that resolves or rejects as soon as one of the promises in the iterable resolves or rejects, with the value from that promise.
+`Promise.race()` on the other hand returns a promise that resolves or rejects as soon as one of the promises in the iterable resolves or rejects with the value from that promise.

 ```javascript
 const promise1 =  new Promise((resolve,reject) => {